 - Veggies – Again, simple is best, we use bean sprouts

 This Chicken Pad Thai is pretty basic so feel free to add in your favorites like broccoli, mushrooms or peppers.
 Either diced boneless skinless chicken breasts or chicken thighs work perfectly in this recipe and you could also substitute shrimp if you like Shrimp Pad Thai instead!

 What is Pad Thai Sauce Made Out Of?

 The sauce is mostly comprised of ingredients that you probably already have in your pantry, with the exception of the fish sauce.
-Fish sauce is located in the ethnic foods aisle of most grocery stores and is really crucial to making this Pad Thai recipe taste authentic, so don’t skip it!
-It adds a salty umami you really need to make this chicken Pad Thai taste authentic!
+Fish sauce is located in the ethnic foods aisle of most grocery stores and is really crucial to making this Pad Thai recipe taste like the real deal, so don’t skip it!
+It adds salty umami you really need to make this chicken Pad Thai taste delicious!